alane019/pwa-budget-tracker/README.md

 ```
 This will copy all files from this github repository to your working directory.

 ----
 ## Installation  <a name = "installation"></a>
- Then Install all packages listed in the package.json file using the following:

  Install all node package dependencies listed in the package.json file using the following command in your terminal, in the directory of the project: